joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/20/business/dealbook/dimon-lebron-super-league.html?searchResultPosition=4

 **President of Chad Is Killed as Soldiers Clash With Rebels**\
-`Idriss Déby, who ruled for three decades and had just secured his sixth term in office, had been visiting the front lines in the north of the country.`\
+`Idriss Déby, who ruled with an iron fist for three decades and had just secured his sixth term in office, was considered by the West a linchpin in the fight against Islamist extremism in central Africa.`\
 https://nytimes.com/2021/04/20/world/africa/president-chad-killed.html?searchResultPosition=5

 **Dogecoin fans push ‘Doge Day’ while global stocks fall.**\